 Community

 The University of Alberta Library subscribes to numerous databases that are core for certain disciplines, but also really deserving of wider attention.
-Here is just one of those gems…
+Here is one of those gems in honour of Black History Month…

 Love our blog posts?
 We invite you to subscribe to our newsletter (scroll down to the bottom right side of this page).
 You’ll also love us on social media!
 Check us out at @uofalibrary on Instagram, & Twitter!